-Timezone management
+Timezone Management

 This page provides you with information on how system handles the timezone during a API request.

-Timezone in a transaction API response
+Timezone in a Transaction API response

 This section provides you with information on how the system handles the timezone during a transaction request.
 The time in the API load can differ from the billing time based on the API (V1 or V2) used and the billing time itself.